 Apache Kafka is a distributed streaming platform that is used for building real-time data pipelines and streaming applications.
 It was originally developed by LinkedIn and was later open-sourced and donated to the Apache Software Foundation.

-The main components of Apache Kafka are:
+The main components of Apache Kafka are as follows:

 Broker: A Kafka broker is a server that stores and manages data streams.
-It is responsible for receiving, storing, and replicating data across multiple nodes.
+It is responsible for receiving, storing and replicating data across multiple nodes.